 Here are the top 4 changes to home security in the past year:

-- Voice Control- With the popularity and accessibility of devices like the Amazon Echo and Google Home, Voice control has been a big force in the smart home security industry.
-Many security systems can now be integrated with these devices, with safety features to make sure they are secure.
-Now managing your smart home security is as easy as talking!
+Managing your smart home security is as easy as talking!
+With the popularity and accessibility of devices like the Amazon Echo and Google Home, voice control has been a big force in the smart home security industry.
+Many of these devices can now be integrated with safety features to make sure your home is more secure.

-- DIY Security- Do-it-yourself security system installations are becoming more prevalent.
-You’ve probably heard many commercials touting the ability to do the whole process yourself.
+Do-it-yourself security system installations are becoming more prevalent.
+You’ve probably heard many commercials touting that you can do the whole process yourself.
 Along with this, however, the work and liability shift to the individual homeowner rather than being the responsibility of installation experts.
-DIY is an option that makes sense for some people, but just because you can DIY something doesn’t mean you want to.
+DIY is an option that makes sense for some people, but just because you can DIY something doesn’t mean you should.

-- 1-Click Automation- Home automation and smart home devices are meant to make your life easier, but they can often feel more complicated than that.
+Home automation and smart home devices are meant to make your life easier, but they can often feel like they’re making things more complicated.
 To make life easier, 1-click automation has emerged.
-The Guardian and Alarm.com platforms have a feature called “Scenes” that make this easy and attainable.
+Guardian and Alarm.com platforms have a feature called “Scenes” that make this easy and attainable.
 You can set up automations that all occur at once for various and specific parts of your day.

-- Video Doorbell- The video doorbell existed in 2016 but it has been growing in popularity and becoming an even more effective tool in 2017.
-Guardian released the Slim edition of our HD Video Doorbell that fits better in the space available to homeowners and that increases the viewing and speeds up playback.
+The video doorbell existed in 2016 but it has been growing in popularity and becoming an even more effective tool in 2017.
+Guardian released the slim edition of our HD Video Doorbell that fits better in the space available to homeowners and speeds up playback.
 With the ability to be triggered by motion or by the doorbell being rung, the HD video doorbell has established itself as a tool that adds to both convenience and security.